maxwolf621/AZ/az-104/Test/pictures.md

 ![alt text](image-538.png)

-## :star: All Resources moves to the new RGs
+## :star: All resources moved to the new resource groups, but the region did not change

 ![alt text](image-539.png)

 > All resources moved to the new resource groups, but the region did not change

 1. YES.
 I was able to move the storage from RG1 to RG2, however it stayed in the West US region.
-2. YES.
-I was able to move NIC1 from RG1 to RG2 which was associated with VM1 and VNET1 subnet1, however it stayed in the West US region.
+2. YES. **I was able to move NIC1 from RG1 to RG2 which was associated with VM1 and VNET1 subnet1, however it stayed in the West US region**.
 3. NO. The location of IP2 did not change.
 However I was able to move LP2 from RG2 to RG1 as it isn't associated with any other resource, however it stayed in the East US region.